Bob Dole: Political activities

 After the Clinton–Lewinsky scandal broke in 1998, Dole urged his party to practice "restraint" in their reaction to the scandal.
-After the resulting late-1998 impeachment of President Clinton, Dole proposed that, instead of holding an impeachment trial, the Senate instead censure Clinton and then have Clinton sign the censure himself in the presence of congressional leaders, the Vice President, Cabinet members, and the justices of the Supreme Court.
-Some Democratic Senate came to support the notion of having a censure motion instead of holding an impeachment trial.
-However, the Senate instead held an impeachment trial in which Clinton was acquitted.
+After the resulting late-1998 Impeachment of President Clinton, Dole proposed that, instead of holding an impeachment trial, the Senate instead censure Clinton and then have Clinton sign the censure himself in the presence of congressional leaders, the Vice President, Cabinet members, and the justices of the Supreme Court.
+Some Democratic senators came to support the notion of having a censure motion instead of holding an impeachment trial.
+However, the Republican-controlled Senate instead held an impeachment trial in which Clinton was acquitted.

-President George W. Bush appointed Dole and Donna Shalala, former Secretary of Health and Human Services, as co-chairs of the commission to investigate problems at Walter Reed Army Medical Center in 2007.
-That same year, Dole joined fellow former Senate majority leaders Howard Baker, Tom Daschle, and George Mitchell to found the Bipartisan Policy Center, a non-profit think-tank that works to develop policies suitable for bipartisan support.
+President George W. Bush appointed Dole and Donna Shalala, former United States Secretary of Health and Human Services, as co-chairs of the commission to investigate problems at Walter Reed Army Medical Center in 2007.
+That same year, Dole joined fellow former U.S. Senate majority leaders Howard Baker from Tennessee, Tom Daschle from South Dakota, and George J. Mitchell from Maine to found the Bipartisan Policy Center, a non-profit think-tank that works to develop policies suitable for bipartisan support.
 Dole also served as a director for the Asia Universal Bank, a bank domiciled in Kyrgyzstan during the discredited Kurmanbek Bakiyev presidential regime which was subsequently shut down owing to its involvement in money laundering.

 Dole issued a letter critical of Newt Gingrich, focusing on Dole and Gingrich's time working together on Capitol Hill, on January 26, 2012.
-The letter was issued immediately before the Florida primary.
+The letter was issued immediately before the 2012 Florida primary.
 Dole endorsed Mitt Romney for the Republican nomination.
 Dole cited the association made between himself and Gingrich as fellow Congressional leaders in Democratic advertisements as a key factor for his 1996 presidential defeat.

 Dole appeared on the Senate floor to advocate ratification of the Convention on the Rights of Persons with Disabilities on December 4, 2012.
-Democratic Senator John Kerry explained: "Bob Dole is here because he wants to know that other countries will come to treat the disabled as we do."
+Democratic U.S. Senate member John Kerry of Massachusetts explained: "Bob Dole is here because he wants to know that other countries will come to treat the disabled as we do."
 The Senate rejected the treaty by a vote of 61–38, less than the 66 required for ratification.
 Many Republican senators voted against the bill, fearing it would interfere with American sovereignty.
 Dole began a reunion tour of his home state of Kansas in early 2014, seeking to visit each of the state's 105 counties.
 At each stop he spent approximately an hour speaking with old friends and well-wishers.
 Dole endorsed and campaigned for incumbent Kansas Senator Pat Roberts during the latter's 2014 re-election bid.